MaxDunkelx/Israel-cyber-academy/README.md

-# Israel Cyber Academy 🛡️
+# Israel Cyber Campus 🛡️

 An interactive learning platform for cybersecurity education, built with React and modern web technologies.